FontysVenlo/esd-workshop-spring-boot-hibernate/Workshop/Project - Workshop Assignment/steamed/challenge.md

 ---

 Below you see a diagram showing where each "type" of dto lives.
-The exact approach is the one I prefered / came up with and there is no right or wrong but simply based on preference.
+The exact approach is the one I preferred / came up with and there is no right or wrong but simply based on preference.
 Any incoming request to the backend will be in the shape of an (EntityName)+CreateDTO.
 For this example lets use our ```Game entity```.
-In our ```GameCreateDTO``` we dont need to send an id because that id will be generated for us within the database.
+In our ```GameCreateDTO``` we don't need to send an id because that id will be generated for us within the database.
 Makes sense right?
 So we will just leave it out in the CreateDTO.
 CreateDTOs are DTOs from which you create new objects / database entries.
 They only contain relevant data for that purpose.

 When we get a Game object from our database it comes in the form of an ```Entity```.
-Next to the reason of not wanting to expose sensitive data it could also be the case that you want to have a ***calculated value*** from two different tables or you want to have ***exact controll*** what you want to return to the Client.
+Next to the reason of not wanting to expose sensitive data it could also be the case that you want to have a ***calculated value*** from two different tables or you want to have ***exact control*** what you want to return to the Client.

-Transformting these objects from ```CreateDTO``` to ```Entity``` from ``Entity`` To ```DTO``` and so on is the job of a ```Mapper``` class.
+Transforming these objects from ```CreateDTO``` to ```Entity``` from ``Entity`` To ```DTO``` and so on is the job of a ```Mapper``` class.

 And that is basically it.
 Have a look at the diagram below and move forward once you get the general idea.
 You wont have to do any mapping yourself you can always use the preexisting mapper classes for that.